-There it was across the street, in the corner of High Street and Common Lane, the school’s library with its magnificent gray dome and superb ornamentation in the middle of town.
-And right next to it, the Manor House, the four-story building that I had been calling home for all of my school years at Eton.
+There it was across the street, in the corner of High Street and Common Lane, the school’s library with its magnificent gray dome and superb ornamentation standing right in the middle of town and, right next to it, the Manor House, the four-story building that I'd been calling home for all of my school years at Eton.

-Once the man had disappeared, I made my entrance to the house.
-Jason was waiting for me and he seemed excited about what we would eat... pizza… again.
+Once the man had disappeared, I made my entrance into the house.
+Jason was waiting for me in the kitchen and he seemed overly excited about what we would eat... pizza… again.
 It seemed that the fact that the school year was soon going to be over had made the dame forget about our healthy diet.
 I wasn’t feeling like eating tons of fat and I didn’t like meat on the pizza anyway, so I left the dining room and headed to my dormitory located on the second floor, leaving the rest of my annoying housemates behind.
 Like always, I wasn’t feeling like seeing their faces.

-Jason knew when I didn’t want to be interrogated by the rest of our housemates so he followed me as I went up the stairs to my room, which was nothing more than another place where I could get bored and stressed out.
+Jason followed me as I went up the stairs to my room, which was nothing more than another place where I could get bored and stressed out.
 Boarding school life hadn’t been easy for me.

 As I was about to open my dorm door, Jason approached me and asked sounding worried if I’d planned to stay in my room for the rest of the day.

 “No,” I said trying to sound as if Jason had not guessed my thoughts that time.